andyk8872/luckynumber13/README.md

 - 🎃 This will fork the repository.

 ## Intro
-Welcome to "Scary Life of Coders" – the one-stop destination for all things coding, hilariously relatable, and sometimes downright frightening.
+Welcome to "The Scaaaaary Life of Coders" – the one-stop destination for all things coding, hilariously relatable, and sometimes downright frightening.
 We invite you to embark on a journey through the enigmatic world of coding, where we blend laughter, shivers, and invaluable insights.<br>
 We understand that the life of a programmer isn't all fun and games.
 That's why we've dedicated a section to mental health, providing resources and guidance in maintaining a healthy work-life balance and managing the stress that comes with the territory.
 Dive in, laugh, learn, and enjoy the rollercoaster ride that is the coder's life!

 ## **Planning Stage**